kenzylcarr/Lost-Paws/README.md

-About The Project:
+**About The Project:**

+**Welcome to Lost Paws!**

-Welcome to Lost Paws!
-This website is created by a group of Computer Science students at the University of Regina, located in Regina, Saskatchewan, Canada.
-Our goal is to connect community members with lost and found animals!
+Lost Paws is a web application that is designed to help reunite lost pets with their owners.
+This project is developed by a group of Computer Science students at the University of Regina, located in Regina, Saskatchewan, Canada.
+Our goal is to create a community-driven platform where users can report lost and found pets, browse nearby reports, and receive real-time updates.
+By providing an intuitive and easy-to-use interface, we aim to increase the chances of reuniting pets with their families while fostering a supportive pet-loving community.

+**Features:**
+  - Report Lost & Found Pets – Users can submit reports with pet details and locations.
+  - Interactive Map – Shows reported pet locations for easier searching.
+  - Real-Time Notifications – Users get updates on matching reports.
+  - Community Engagement – Built-in messaging for communication.

+**How to Use:**
+  Simple steps on how users can navigate the website:
+    (1) Login (Optional, but required to post reports and communicate with other users.)
+    (2) Report a pet – Fill in details and submit.
+    (3) Search for pets – Use the map and filters.
+    (4) Contact users – Send messages if you find a match.

+**Team Members:**
+  Butool Basabrain
+  Anna Chu
+  Makenzy Laursen-Carr
+  Kaira Molano
+  Fatima Rizwan